back search

 Q2.
 Does eating pears create gas?

 A2.
-Being high in sorbitol and fructose (fruit sugar), eating too many pears during pregnancy and in general can cause gas and bloat.
-Eating ripe or excessive pear in pregnancy may also lead to diarrhoea and stomach pains.
+Being high in sorbitol and fructose (fruit sugar), eating too much pear during pregnancy and in general can cause gas and bloating.
+Eating ripe or excessive pear fruit in pregnancy may also lead to diarrhea and stomach pains.

 Is this helpful?